UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 the `root data entity` MUST list the sensitivity classification of the data stored in the _crate_ via the `dataClassification` property as this informs [research data retention](https://research-hub.auckland.ac.nz/managing-research-data/ethics-integrity-and-compliance/research-data-classification) periods.

-the `root data entity` MUST list the school or faculty this data belongs to via the `sourceOrganization` as this will be the contact point if a `projectOwner` or `dataOwner` cannot be contacted based on the information provided in `project`.
+the `root data entity` MUST list the school or faculty this data belongs to via the `sourceOrganization`.
+This will be the contact point if a `projectOwner` or `dataOwner` cannot be contacted based on the information provided in `project`.

 ### Terms